-The report, 'The Life They Deserve' was delivered to the Governor of South Australia on 5 August 2016 and described a system in urgent need of reform, pushed beyond capacity and with critical matters slipping through the cracks.
+The report, 'The Life They Deserve' was delivered to the Governor of South Australia on 5 August 2016 and described a system in urgent need of reform.

 In the report, Commissioner Nyland made 260 recommendations to improve the child protection system.

 In November 2016, the South Australian Government released 'A fresh start' (PDF, 4.5 MB): Government of South Australia’s response to the Child Protection Systems Royal Commission Report’.